tbeck/sandbox/src/_recipes/cast-away.md

   - name:
     quantity:
     link:
-garnish:
+garnish: 'Mint bouquet, umbrella'
-glass:
+glass: Rocks or young coconut with crushed ice
-instructions_html:
+instructions_html: >-
+  <p>Add all of the ingredients to a cocktail shaker and then fill with ice.
+  Shake with a fluid, strong motion and strain into cocktail glass.</p>
-image:
+image: /uploads/cast-away.jpg
 tags:
+  - Alchermes
 products:
-liqueur:
+liqueur: Alchermes
 featured: false
 ---